materialsvirtuallab/nano281/labs/lab2/README.md

 # Lab

-Download `data.csv` file in this repo.
-It contains some data for all ternary iodides in the Materials Project.
+Download `data2022.csv` file in this repo.
+It contains some data for all binary bromides and iodides in the Materials Project.

 ## Q1 - Exploratory data analysis (7 points)